uswds/uswds-site/_posts/2018-02-22-nsf-seed-fund.md

 The [U.S. Web Design System](https://designsystem.digital.gov/) was created by the government, for the government.
 They’re currently implemented on hundreds of government sites, with an audience of more than 59 million monthly users.

-For our 11th post in the series, we talked with Scott Weber, front-end developer, who worked on [America’s Seed Fund](https://seedfund.nsf.gov/) site for the National Science Foundation (NSF).
+For our 11th post in the series, we talked with Scott Weber, front-end developer, who worked on [America’s Seed Fund [nsf.gov]](https://seedfund.nsf.gov/) site for the National Science Foundation (NSF).
 The site was created for people who want to get federal grant funding for their science or technology projects.

 **USWDS:** How did you hear about the U.S. Web Design System (USWDS)?

 **Scott Weber:** I’d been following the USWDS before starting work on the NSF project.
-So, when I was getting ready to build the site, which we knew was going to be on [Federalist](https://federalist.fr.cloud.gov/), using Github, the USWDS gave us a starting point for things we would have otherwise needed to develop from scratch, such as the grid, footer, navigation, etc. The USWDS gave us a place to start and saved us from having to reinvent the wheel.
+So, when I was getting ready to build the site, which we knew was going to be on [Federalist [cloud.gov]](https://federalist.fr.cloud.gov/), using Github, the USWDS gave us a starting point for things we would have otherwise needed to develop from scratch, such as the grid, footer, navigation, etc. The USWDS gave us a place to start and saved us from having to reinvent the wheel.

 **USWDS:** What does it mean for a developer to not have to start from scratch?

 **Scott Weber:** It meant being able to focus on what the site needed that isn’t already addressed by the USWDS.
-For the NSF site, this meant being able to focus on more complex issues on the [Portfolio page](https://seedfund.nsf.gov/portfolio/), which shows companies funded by seed fund awards, and the [Apply page](https://seedfund.nsf.gov/apply/), which shows how the application process works.
+For the NSF site, this meant being able to focus on more complex issues on the [Portfolio page [nsf.gov]](https://seedfund.nsf.gov/portfolio/), which shows companies funded by seed fund awards, and the [Apply page [nsf.gov]](https://seedfund.nsf.gov/apply/), which shows how the application process works.

 **USWDS:** How did you integrate your work with the USWDS?